RadekDvorak/modular-testcase/README.md

 ```

 The `"SHARED"` setting uses a single database for all tests.
+The database is initialized and the connection is setup on
-Tear down or update of the shared database is
+the initialized event.
+Tear down or update of the shared
-not implemented yet.
+database is not implemented yet.

 The `"PRIVATE"` settings creates and tears down a database
 per test method.
+Database is created and the connection is
+set up on the initialized event.
+The database is torn down
+on the shutdown event.

 ### Transaction isolation ###